 Temperature and humidity control have always been crucial when it comes to creating a comfortable shopping environment – and protecting your produce.
 As energy efficiency and environmental impact have become increasingly significant issues, operators have transitioned to using closed refrigerators and more carefully controlling temperature and humidity.

 At the same time, the pandemic has significantly raised public awareness of other dangers that lie all around us.
-The air contains millions of invisible dust and dirt particles, as well as viruses, bacteria, mold, and PM 2.5 particulates.
+The air contains millions of invisible dust and dirt particles, as well as viruses, bacteria, mould, and PM 2.5 particulates.

-These can be very damaging to our health and are of particular risk in enclosed, confined, and busy spaces.
+These can be very damaging to our health, and are of particular risk in enclosed, confined, and busy spaces.
 During peak times, supermarkets can become all three of these things.

 On the other hand, smells – when done right – can be a positive part of a supermarket experience.
 As one supermarket operator acknowledged, “We have a certain smell because of our products: When you go to an organic store, it has the smell of nature, and people enjoy it.”

 It’s well known that temperature and humidity changes can cause havoc with your produce.
 As one operator put it, “The humidity, in the area of chilled foods, is sometimes complicated as the temperature goes up, and it is a big problem that the foods are wasted and we have to throw them away.”

 Getting those elements under control – as well as odours – and providing quality air can go a long way to improving your customers’ supermarket experience and reassuring them that they’re shopping in safety.

 Which is why operators are increasingly turning to air conditioning that incorporates purification and odour control.

 Introducing nanoe™ X – quality air for a quality shopping experience